dbuezas/eq3btsmart/readme.md

 ### Credits

-This is heavily based on https://github.com/rytilahti/python-eq3bt and the EQ3Smart component inside Home Assistant's core, and it should ideally be PR instead.
+This is heavily based on https://github.com/rytilahti/python-eq3bt and https://github.com/home-assistant/core/tree/dev/homeassistant/components/eq3btsmart and it should ideally be two PRs instead.
-Unfortunately, the changes go too deep and I had to remove support for the CLI and other backends.
-The update even requires a PR to Home Assistant core to work.
+Unfortunately, the changes go too deep and remove support for the CLI and other backends.
 Therefore, here's a self contained custom component instead.